protonet/mobile/README.md

     git submodule update

-if you don't have bundler install it first:
+Ff you don't have bundler install it first:

     (sudo) gem install bundler -v 1.0.11

-we'll be using homebrew (>= 0.8) to manage dependencies (this is what you should use on OS X anyways)
+We'll be using homebrew (>= 0.8) to manage dependencies (this is what you should use on OS X anyways)

     ruby -e "$(curl -fsSL https://gist.github.com/raw/323731/install_homebrew.rb)"

-if you don't have imagemagick or graphicsmagick, install it first:
+If you don't have imagemagick or graphicsmagick, install it first:

     brew install graphicsmagick

-get your uuid stuff:
+Get your uuid stuff:

     brew install ossp-uuid (or apt-get install libossp-uuid-dev on ubuntu)

-install mysql:
+Install MySQL:

-on osx:
+On osx:

     brew install mysql

-on linux use your package manager...
+On linux use your package manager...

-setup mysql root user account and if on osx the startup according to brews instructions
+Setup MySQL root user account and if on osx the startup according to brews instructions

-install the needed gems:
+Install the needed gems:

     bundle install